Bulu Chik Baraik

-Bulu Chik Baraik is the state legislative assembly member from Mal.
+Bulu Chik Baraik is an Indian politician and West Bengal Legislative Assembly member from Mal.
 He was elected as member of state legislative assembly in 2016 as All India Trinamool Congress Candidate.
 In 2011, he was elected as member of state legislative assembly as Communist Party of India (Marxist) Candidate.

 He was appointed the Minister of State (Independent Charge), Government of West Bengal for the Backward Classes Welfare Department and Tribal Department under the Third Banerjee Ministry.